tabatkins/bignum/README.md

 There are several ways to create a new Z out of an existing value:

 * Z(n, base?) - takes a JS number, string, array, or Z.  If you pass a Z, the return value is a clone of the argument.
+* Z.of(n) - just calls the constructor.
+Useful for passing to Array#map, for example, because it ignores any additional arguments.
+(Passing the constructor to Array#map, like `[1,2,3].map(Z)`, may fail badly as the map() function passes the current index as the second argument, and the constructor will attempt to interpret that as the base argument.
+Instead, call `[1,2,3].map(Z.of)`.)
 * .clone() - returns a clone of the number.
 * .adopt(n) - mutates the number in-place to be a clone of the argument
 * Z.lift(n) - if the argument is a Z, just returns it (no cloning).
 Otherwise, returns a fresh Z constructed from the argument.